top of page

 • Instagram

 Robert Hamberger has been shortlisted and highly commended for the Forward Prizes.
 He won The London Magazine Poetry Prize, 2023, and his work has appeared in British, American, Irish and Japanese anthologies.
-His fourth collection, Blue Wallpaper (Waterloo Press), was shortlisted for the 2020 Polari Prize.
+His fourth collection, Blue Wallpaper (Waterloo Press), was shortlisted for the 2020 Polari Prize, and his fifth, Nude Against A Rock’ was published by Waterloo Press in October 2024.
 His prose memoir with poems, A Length of Road: Finding myself in the footsteps of John Clare, was published by John Murray in 2021.

 More about Robert: